-Irish centre Noel Reid appears to be the third of the Leicester five to secure a new employer, according to reports emanating from France.
+Noel Reid the third of the Leicester 5 to secure a new club

 Local newspaper Le Petit Bleu D’Agen report that Reid is set to sign for Agen, as speculated this week in France.
 Reid, could play either at centre or flyhalf for the Top 14 club, a position that head coach Christophe Laussucq has been eager to fill.